Numerical implementation of generalized V-line transforms on 2D vector fields and their inversions: Numerical Implementation

 \begin{rem} It was shown in \cite{Gaik_Mohammad_Rohit} that function $I$ coincides with the signed V-line transform (SVL) of $f_1$, i.e.

 Therefore, as an intermediate step of our procedure we recover SVL of $f_1$, and the follow-up steps are ensuing the inversion of SVL. \end{rem}

 \begin{rem} The SVL inversion procedure used here was developed in \cite{amb-lat_2019} and requires data along V-lines with vertices in a larger set than the support of the image function (recall Remark \ref{rem:support}).
-Therefore, the algorithm is tested on a ``truncated'' version of Phantom 1, and the original Phantoms 2 and 3. \end{rem}

-\begin{rem} The artifacts propagating along rays (in the directions of the involved divergent beam transforms) that appear in our reconstructions are typical for the numerical inversions of various V-line transforms, and their discussion can be found in \cite{amb-book, amb-lat_2019, Florescu-Markel-Schotland, Sherson}. \end{rem}
+Therefore, the algorithm is tested on a ``truncated'' version of Phantom 1, and the original Phantoms 2 and 3. \end{rem} Some of the reconstructed images presented below include artifacts that spread along the divergent beams involved in the associated inversion formulas.
+Such artifacts are typical for the numerical inversions of various V-line transforms (e.g. see \cite{amb-book, amb-lat_2019, Florescu-Markel-Schotland, Gouia_Amb_V-line, Sherson}) and can be explained by microlocal properties of the divergent beam transform.
+Of particular importance here is the relation between the wavefront sets of a distribution $h\in\mathcal{D}'(\mathbb{R}^2)$ and its divergent beam transform $\Xc_{\vgamma}h$.
+It is known (e.g. see \cite{amb-book, Sherson}) that

+In other words, in addition to the true singularities (e.g. jump discontinuities) of $h$, its divergent beam transform data may also include a set of additional singularities, which start at the points where $h$ has singularities in the direction $\vgamma^\perp$ and propagate in the direction $-\vgamma$.
+This implies that in the images reconstructed from $\Xc_{\vgamma}h$, artifacts may appear along rays in the direction of $-\vgamma$ that originate at and are tangent to the boundary of some feature (non-smoothness) in $h$.

+In the numerical reconstructions presented below, we recover the scalar components $f_1$ and $f_2$ of the vector field $\vf$ using the inversion formulas (\ref{eq:recovery f1}) and (\ref{eq: recovery f2}) from Theorem \ref{th: reconstruction with integral moments}.
+In both cases we take a divergent beam transform $\Xc_{\vgamma}h$ of some processed data $h$, where $-\vgamma=(\vu-\vv)/||\vu-\vv||=(1,0)$, followed by two directional derivatives.
+Notice, that the processed data set $h$ is different in (\ref{eq:recovery f1}) and (\ref{eq: recovery f2}), and it includes a different set of singularities.
+In the case of (\ref{eq:recovery f1}), a portion of the singularities are due to $\frac{\partial \Ic \vf}{\partial x_1}$, while in (\ref{eq: recovery f2}) a similar portion is due to $\frac{\partial \Ic \vf}{\partial x_2}$.

+In the phantoms depicted in Figures \ref{L_Moments_phantom1} and \ref{L_Moments_phantom1_N}, the singularities of $\frac{\partial \Ic \vf}{\partial x_1}$ are vertical (thus, $\vgamma$ is not tangent to them), and the reconstructions of $f_1$ are free of horizontal artifacts.
+At the same time, the singularities of $\frac{\partial \Ic \vf}{\partial x_2}$ are horizontal (thus, $\vgamma$ is tangent to them), leading to strong horizontal artifacts in the reconstructions of $f_2$.
+Similar artifacts can also be observed in Figures \ref{L_Moments_phantom3} and \ref{L_Moments_phantom3_N}, which involve another set of piecewise constant images.

+Another portion of singularities (in the processed data set $h$ used in formulas (\ref{eq:recovery f1}) and (\ref{eq: recovery f2})) comes from $\Xc_{\vu}^1( \operatorname{curl} \vf)$ and $\Xc_{\vv}^1( \operatorname{curl} \vf)$.
+These data sets, in their own right, include singularities along rays in the directions $-\vu$ and $-\vv$ that originate at and are tangent to the boundary of some feature (non-smoothness) in $\operatorname{curl} \vf$.
+The ``diagonal'' artifacts corresponding to these singularities can be observed in Figures \ref{L_Moments_phantom1}-\ref{L_Moments_phantom3_N}.